Chamber of Deputies of Chile

 The Chamber of Deputies (Cámara de Diputadas y Diputados) (Note: In Spanish, the Chamber's name includes both 'Diputadas' (female Deputies) and 'Diputados' (male Deputies), which in English is just translated to the gender-neutral 'Deputies'.) is the lower house of Chile's bicameral Congress.
-Its organisation and its powers and duties are defined in articles 42 to 59 of Chile's current constitution.
+Together with the Senate, it forms the National Congress, which is chiefly responsible, alongside the President of the Republic, for the drafting and passage of legislation.
+Its organisation and its powers and duties are defined in Chapter V (articles 42 to 59) of Chile's current constitution.

+Until 2019, the chamber's official name was the Cámara de Diputados de Chile ("Chamber of Deputies of Chile").
+That year, the corporation's Internal Regime Committee approved changing the institutional name to the gender-inclusive Cámara de Diputadas y Diputados de Chile in its logo and internal communications, as part of a broader effort to promote non-sexist language in legislative work; the older name nonetheless remains in the constitutional text, the Organic Constitutional Law of Congress, and the chamber's own standing orders.

 Eligibility

-Deputies must: be aged at least 21; not be disqualified from voting; have finished secondary school or its equivalent; and have lived in the corresponding electoral district for at least two years prior to the election.
+Deputies must: be aged at least 21; not be disqualified from voting; have finished secondary school or its equivalent; and have lived in the region corresponding to their electoral district for at least two years prior to the election.

 Electoral system

-Since 2017, Chile's congress has been elected through open list proportional representation under the D'Hondt method.
+Since 2017, Chile's Congress has been elected through open list proportional representation under the D'Hondt method, following a 2015 electoral reform that replaced the country's earlier binomial system and increased the number of electoral districts from 60 to 28.

 Before 2017, a unique binomial system was used.
-These system rewards coalition slates.
+This system rewards coalition slates.
 Each coalition could run two candidates for each electoral district's two Chamber seats.
 Typically, the two largest coalitions in a district divided the seats, one each, among themselves.
-Only if the leading coalition ticket out-polls the second-place coalition by a margin of more than two-to-one did the winning coalition gain both seats.

-with seats allocated using the simple quotient.
+Only if the leading coalition ticket out-polled the second-place coalition by a margin of more than two-to-one did the winning coalition gain both seats, with seats allocated using the simple quotient.

+Under the 1925 Constitution, deputies had been elected directly from departments or groupings of departments, with one deputy for roughly every 30,000 inhabitants; a system of proportional allocation using the D'Hondt method distributed seats within each grouping according to the votes each list obtained.
+The 1980 Constitution originally set the chamber at 120 members elected for four-year terms from 60 electoral districts, with each district returning two deputies chosen under the binomial formula described above.